Layerre/n8n-nodes-layerre/README.md

 2. Select **Variant** as the resource
 3. Select **Create** as the operation
 4. Choose a template from the dropdown (dynamically loaded from your account)
+5. (Optional) Set variant dimensions (width/height) to override the template size
-5. Add layer overrides:
+6. Add layer overrides:
-   - Select a layer from the dropdown
+   - Select a layer from the dropdown (dynamically loaded from the selected template)
+   - Configure override options:
+     - **Text layers**: text content, color, font name, font size, font weight, italic, underline, text align, letter spacing, line spacing
-   - Set text, image URL, color, position, size, etc.
+     - **Image layers**: image URL, opacity, flip horizontal/vertical
+     - **All layers**: position (x, y), size (width, height), rotation, color
-6. Execute the node
+7. Execute the node

 The node will render the variant and return the image URL.